4 Neuroscience-Backed Reasons to Start Journaling

 In the digital age, there’s a lot to be said for the benefits of putting pen to paper.
 But more than just the preservation of penmanship, effective journaling can prove to be a life-changing pursuit, affecting everything from how you cope with stresses to your physical health.

-And the perks aren’t simply anecdotal.
-Neuroscience can vouch for the many ways that opening your notebook and writing emotively can prove beneficial, however you choose to do it.
+The perks aren’t simply anecdotal either.
+Neuroscience can vouch for the number of benefits that come from simply opening your notebook and writing emotively; however you choose to do it.
 And indeed, for a more structured and productive approach to journaling, there are plenty of resources to set you on specific paths (find some here).

 Read on to discover just some of the scientifically-backed benefits of journaling.

 Putting our feelings into words was found by UCLA psychologists to make feelings of sadness, anger and pain less intense.
 Their study combined Buddhist teachings with modern neuroscience, testing the region of the brain called the amygdala – which serves as an alarm to activate biological systems that protect the body in times of danger – when confronted with photographs portraying different emotions.

 What they found was that when we put our feelings into words, we reduce the response in the amygdala while activating the brains prefrontal region.
 “In the same way you hit the break when you’re driving and you see a yellow light,” said study authors, “when you put feelings into words, you seem to be hitting the brakes on your emotional responses.”

 Bottling up your worries never did anyone any good, but short of voicing them out with a therapist, journaling has been found to be the next best thing.
 A Michigan State University study provided the first neural evidence of this, finding that expressive writing frees up cognitive resources.